sand4rt/playwright-ct-angular/README.md

 # 🎭 Playwright Angular component testing

-> **Note**
-> The API has been designed to closely resemble Playwright's API wherever applicable.
-This library is _(without guarantee)_ aimed at facilitating a smooth transition to Playwright once it offers official support for Angular components.
-It is important to take into account that this library will reach end of life when Playwright has official support for Angular component testing.
->
-> To push for official support, feedback in the form of GitHub issues and or stars is appreciated!

 ## Capabilities

 - Run tests fast, in parallel and optionally over multiple machines with [sharding](https://playwright.dev/docs/test-sharding) or [Azure's Testing Service](https://www.youtube.com/watch?v=FvyYC2pxL_8).